pbek/QOwnNotes/doc/scripting/README.rst

     /**
      * Registers a custom action
      *
      * @param identifier the identifier of the action
      * @param menuText the text shown in the menu
-     * @param buttonText the text shown on the button
+     * @param buttonText the text shown in the button
      *                   (no button will be viewed if empty)
      * @param icon the icon file path or the name of a freedesktop theme icon
      *             you will find a list of icons here:
      *             https://specifications.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html
      * @param useInNoteEditContextMenu if true use the action in the note edit
-     *                                 context menu (default: false) */
+     *                                 context menu (default: false)
-    void ScriptingService::registerCustomAction(QString identifier,
-                                                QString menuText,
-                                                QString buttonText,
-                                                QString icon,
-                                                bool useInNoteEditContextMenu);
+     * @param hideButtonInToolbar if true the button will not be shown in the
+     *                            custom action toolbar (default: false) */ void ScriptingService::registerCustomAction(QString identifier, QString menuText, QString buttonText, QString icon, bool useInNoteEditContextMenu, bool hideButtonInToolbar);

 Usage in QML
 ^^^^^^^^^^^^